mirai-audio/ai/README.md

 ### Environment variables

 The following environment variables are available to override fallback (dev) configuration, it works best to add them to a `.env` file.
+Please see `.env.example` for examples.

 ```bash
 ENV_AI_MIR_URL=https://mirai.audio       # URL of Mir, frontend